wooiseong/portfolio-project-vercel/README.md

 ## Features
 |          Sections               | Description
 | :--------------------------: | ------------------------------------------------------------ |
-|    Home    | 1.
-A searchBar is provided for users to view hostels in Kaohsiung <br>2.
-Users can obtain more details about interested hostels by clicking the toggle icon
-|      Login       | 1.
-Users can switch login and register form <br>2.
-Users will receive warning if the input is not valid <br>3.
-Users will be notified about the result of form submission
+|    Navigation    | 1.
+Users can be navigated to desired sections by clicking the corresponding selectors <br>2.
+The selectors will be highlighted when the webpage is reached the corresponding sections
-|      Account        | 1.
-Section A - Users can preview, cancel and upload profile picture (type: ico, jpg, jpeg, png) <br>2.
-Section B - Users can change password for their account
+|      Header      | 1.
+There are three carousel items that will automatically played <br>2.
+The carousel is stopped during a mouse hover
+|      About        | Users can change the contents by placing the mouse on the corresponding selectors
+|    Skills    | Battery icon levels represent the proficiency levels of skills
+|      Projects        | Links to Github and demo websites are embedded in the images
+|    Feedback    | 1.
+Users will get a warning message for invalid input format <br>2.
+The Backend response after submission will be conveyed to users via a toast
+|      Footer        | Contact informations are embedded in the icons

 ## Tools
 1. Designs&nbsp; (&nbsp;CSS + LESS&nbsp;)